Bruce Kamau

-Bruce Kamau (born 28 March 1995) is a Kenyan professional footballer who plays as a winger for A-League Men club Melbourne Victory on loan from OFI Crete.
-Born in Kenya, Kamau is a youth international for Australia.
+Bruce Kamau (born 28 March 1995) is a professional soccer player who plays as a winger for Adelaide City.
+Born in Kenya, he has represented Australia at youth level.

 Early life

-Born in Kenya, Kamau moved to Australia aged 4.
+Born in Kenya, Kamau moved to Australia at age 4.
 He attended Rostrevor College.

 Career

 Adelaide United

 He made his senior professional debut for Adelaide United in the 2014 FFA Cup in a match against Wellington Phoenix at the Marden Sports Complex on 5 August 2014.
 Adelaide won the match 1–0 in regulation time.
 He subsequently made his A-League debut in a match against Brisbane Roar in Round one of the 2014–15 A-League season.

 Kamau scored his first A-League goal for Adelaide in a 1–0 win away to Melbourne Victory on 19 February 2016, in the 90th minute of the match in Round 20 of the 2015–16 season.
 Kamau started in the 2016 A-League Grand Final, scoring the first goal of the game.